LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-1/README.md

     * Lecture this week needs to cover:
         * User Stories
             * Tracking with Pivotal
-        * Agile Ceremnonies
+        * Agile Ceremonies
         * Wireframes
 * Facilitate Group Work
-    * It's benefical to let the students practice user stories, and wireframes.
+    * It's beneficial to let the students practice user stories and wireframes.
-        * Describe an example project.
+        * Describe an example project
         * Give a couple of User Story examples
         * Give an example wireframe
-        * Have them work in small groups to make more user stories, and wireframes.
+        * Have them work in small groups to make more user stories and wireframes
-        * Have a volunteer share their user stories, and wireframes.
+        * Have a volunteer share their user stories and wireframes
-* Setup the Agile Sprint Kickoff
+* Set up the Agile Sprint Kickoff
 * Remind students about the weekly assignments

 ## Student Assignments
 * Project Outline